-An amendment must meet the requirements in section 102 of the Patents Act - an amendment is not allowable if the amended specification claims or discloses matter extending beyond the complete specification as filed.
+An amendment must meet the requirements in section 102 of the Patents Act - it is not permissable if the amended specification claims or discloses matter extending beyond the complete specification as filed.

 If the application to amend is made to the Court during proceedings, then the Court must also be satisfied that there is no matter that should dissuade the Court from exercising its discretion to allow the amendment (e.g., delay by the patentee in seeking amendment after knowing that it should so amend; covetous claiming).